Dosage Form: tablet

 General Guidelines for Management of All Patients with Fever or with Neutropenia

-- ANC less than 1000/μL: If fever occurs in any patient with an ANC less than 1000/μL, initiate appropriate workup and treatment for infection and refer to Tables 2 or 3 for management.
+- ANC less than 1000/μL: If fever occurs in any patient with an ANC less than 1000/μL, initiate appropriate workup and treatment for infection and refer to Table 2 or Table 3 for management.

 - Consider hematology consultation.

 - See Neuroleptic Malignant Syndrome [NMS] and Fever under WARNINGS and PRECAUTIONS (5) and Instructions for Patients, under PATIENT COUNSELING INFORMATION (17) .